NickArrasate/perceptivecounseling/content/_faq/question-4-fee-copy.md

 ---
-title: How much is a usual 50-Minute session?
+title: How much is a standard 50-Minute session?
 category: Logistics
 category_order: 1